 Today logistics considers itself the totalized management and governance of all flows of capital, labour and commodities.
 And more than ever, logistics is administered and steered by algorithms – auto-managed and automated, implementing a computational governance that subjects labour as much as all material resources of the globe to its regime.
 Fred Moten and Stefano Harney, in their essay ‘Fantasy in the Hold’, thus write: ‘The rise of logistics is rapid.
 Indeed, to read today in the field of logistics is to read a booming field, a conquering field.
 In military science and in engineering of course, but also in business studies, in management research, logistics is everywhere.
 Read more..

 Continuing the line of inquiry from Uninvited Research, Block 19/I will again come together around the questions of mobility, logistics and gestures of moving, settling and unsettling.
 All who research, work and support at apass including the Research Center, the administration, the curators and production support are invited to join the process.

-for artistic research projects
+for artistic research PROPOSALS

 TO START IN January 2020

 SELECTION TALKS : 6 & 7/06/2019 Read more..